nzrunner/home-assistant/README.md

 Exploring other people's Git repositories led me to investing time in learning about GitHub actions.
 All I can say is wow!
 My programming skills are OK at best, but learning from others in the open-source community has resulted in me now having some awesome CI workflows running on my Git repository, making life so much easier.
 In addition, I learnt about Git pre-commit hooks, and have a few of these running on my RPi, meaning the code I upload is much cleaner.

 I have adopted a similar approach to @frenck and @metbril and have enhanced how my configuration file is split up.
 It was difficult to understand at first, but once I understood the structure, it made perfect sense.
-For anyone even midly interested, it is definitely worth investing the time and effort.
+For anyone even mildly interested, it is definitely worth investing the time and effort.
 Links to their configurations are available in the [Acknowledgements](#acknowledgments) section below.

 As a result of these major changes in my Git repository, my Home Assistant configuration is cleaner and much easier to understand.